About the Project

 The project also coincides with Brian O’Doherty’s 90th birthday and the 30th anniversary of the opening of the Sirius Arts Centre.
 It proposes to renew this outstanding work of Brian O’Doherty in a seemingly hidden, but magnificent setting on the sea, and on the edge of Europe.
 Commissioned projects and partnerships throughout the year will include, among others, works by visual artists Brendan Earley, Ailbhe Ní Bhriain, Dan Graham, Mary-Ruth Walsh, Karl Burke, Kevin Atherton, and Sarah Hayden compositions by Ann Cleare and Peter Broderick, and two new dance works by the internationally renowned Liz Roche Company in collaboration with composer Linda Buckley for Sirius Arts Centre and the Cork Opera House.
 Events with our partners will take place at the Crawford Art Gallery, CIT Crawford College of Art & Design and associated events will take place at the Glucksman UCC and the Everyman Theatre, Cork.

-The project is kindly supported by the Department of Culture Heritage and the Gaeltacht, the Arts Council, the Cork County Council, Colourtrend, the Port of Cork, Ronan Daly Jermyn and O’Leary Insurances.
+The project is kindly supported by the Department of Culture Heritage and the Gaeltacht, the Arts Council, the Cork County Council, Colourtrend, the Port of Cork, Ronan Daly Jermyn, O’Leary Insurances, Irish Examiner and Tower Holdings Group.
 The Project Patron is Michael D. Higgins, President of Ireland.